Schwab Intelligent Portfolios Review – Robo-Advisor With or Without Human Guidance

 Digital robo-advisors are popping up everywhere, from independent shops such as Wealthfront, Betterment, Personal Capital and WiseBanyan to those wedded to an existing firm such as Vanguard and Fidelity.
 The original robo-advisor originated as a low-fee, professionally managed investment portfolio made up of exchange-traded funds (ETFs) and is morphing into a more hybrid, robo – human advisor model.
 Many solely automated investment portfolios are adding access to human advisors and Schwab’s Intelligent Advisory joins Betterment as the newest to jump on that trend.

-Here’s the latest about the legacy Schwab Intelligent Portfolios and the new CFP® assisted Advisory service.
+Here’s the latest about the legacy Schwab Intelligent Portfolios and the new CFP® assisted Advisory service, Schwab Intelligent Advisory.
 Uncover the details, advantages and disadvantages.

 Schwab Intelligent Portfolios – The Original Robo-Advisor

-Created just two years ago, Schwab rocked the robo-advisory industry with two differentiating features; zero management fees and a cash asset allocation category.
-Since that time, Schwab’s robo-advisor amassed $12.3 billion in assets under management (AUM) as of December 2016, and earned a second place to Vanguard’s $52 billion AUM, in the competitive robo-advisor field.
+Schwab rocked the robo-advisory industry with two differentiating features; zero management fees and a cash asset allocation category.
+Since that time, Schwab’s robo-advisor amassed $33.3 billion in assets under management (AUM) as of August, 2018 and earned a second place to Vanguard’s $112 billion AUM, in the competitive robo-advisor field.

 The Schwab Intelligent Portfolios all robo-advisor offering has a lot going for it.
 In a nutshell, the free automated investment service begins with a few initial questions, to determine your risk tolerance levels.
 Schwab drives its portfolio make up by your goals and risk comfort.
 Using your responses to the questionnaires, the platform recommends a diversified investment portfolio, in accord with your preferred risk level.